 Optional pantry ingredients: 2tbsp soy sauce or ponzu sauce, 1 tbsp chili garlic sauce or sriracha

-Cook chicken breast in a flavored poaching liquid.
+Cook protein of choice in a flavored poaching liquid.
 To do this, take a pan that is ideally not much wider than the chicken breast so the seasoned water isn’t diluted.
 We suggest a 6-8 inch pan.
-Fill with about 2 inches of water (or enough water that once the chicken is in, it will be covered).
+Fill with about 2 inches of water (or enough water that once the protein is in, it will be covered).

 To water, add 3 scallions (roots removed), 1/2 of the ginger and 2 garlic cloves (skin removed and crushed with knife), 1/4 jalapeño, 1/2 of cilantro bunch and 1 teaspoon of salt or soy sauce.
 Bring to a simmer.

-Once simmering, CAREFULLY add chicken breast and cover pot.
+Once simmering, CAREFULLY add protein and cover pot.
 Cook for about 15 minutes.
 Turn off heat and let cool an additional 10 minutes.

 Note: If you want to serve this dish over rice, you should put your rice up to cook per package instructions at the same time you start the chicken process.